 “The Smithsonian Libraries’ rich collections serve as a trusted resource to the scholarly community, but we have fallen short in disseminating knowledge to a wider and younger audience.
 Therefore, the Education Program has created a classroom resource, I See Wonder, to uncover our collections and frame them with context and questions that promote discovery and the desire to learn.
 Through the web-based platform, the student’s experience can only go so deep.
 In partnership with Museum in a Box we are able to bring the content off the screen and into people’s hands.
 Thanks to the box’s Brain, the visual, literary, tactile, aural, and digital elements transform I See Wonder and the classroom into a sensorial learning experience—sharing the Smithsonian Libraries’ collections with a new audience and fostering meaning making for students of all ages.”

 Smithsonian Institution Libraries

-We’ll happily discuss a commission with you at any time, so if you’re interested, please contact us!
+We’ll happily discuss a commission with you at any time, so if you’re interested, please send us your Expression of Interest!